-Friends and strangers, beginners and advancing, often ask for book recommendations on Paganism, Witchcraft, deities, and various related topics.
-I’m slowly building lists of my recommended reading here, such as this list of resources to learn more about Hekate.
+Friends and strangers, beginners and those advancing in their practice, often ask for book recommendations on paganism, witchcraft, deities, and related topics.
+I’m slowly building lists of my recommended reading, such as this collection of resources to learn more about Hekate.
 People ask why I don’t recommend certain popular books.
 Here’s why.

 I haven't read the book